buggregator/docs/docs/config/var-dumper.md

-# Configuration — Symfony VarDumper server
+# Integration — Symfony VarDumper server

 Buggregator is fully compatible with the [Symfony VarDumper](https://symfony.com/doc/current/components/var_dumper.html#the-dump-server) component.
 This is a